cshenton2/Programming-Assignment-1/design_explanation.md

   - Error handling is minimal; decryption failures (e.g., wrong key or corrupted data) are logged but don’t gracefully recover.

 ## Conclusion
 This design provides a functional client-server system with encrypted communication and multi-client support via threading.
-It prioritizes simplicity and reliability for an educational context, while demonstrating core concepts like socket programming, concurrency, and symmetric encryption.
-Future improvements could include dynamic key exchange, message integrity checks, and an asynchronous model for scalability.
+It prioritizes simplicity and reliability and demonstrates concepts like socket programming, concurrency, and encryption.